Ask a doctor about a prescription for ADRENALINE ETHYPHARM 1 mg/mL INJECTABLE SOLUTION

-Leaflet: Information for the User
+Package Leaflet: Information for the User

 Epinephrine

-Read this leaflet carefully before you start using the medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-6. Contents of the pack and additional information
+Contents of the pack and other information

-Epinephrine belongs to a group of medicines known as sympathomimetic agents.
+Adrenaline belongs to a group of medicines known as sympathomimetic agents.

-No use Adrenalina Ethypharm if:
+Do not use Adrenaline Ethypharm if:

 Warnings and precautions

-Other medications and Adrenalina Ethypharm
+Other medicines and Adrenaline Ethypharm

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

-Adrenaline should only be used during pregnancy and breastfeeding if your doctor considers it essential.
+Adrenaline should only be used during pregnancy and breast-feeding if your doctor considers it essential.

-Driving and operating machinery
+Driving and using machines

 Anaphylaxis